There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 Step 1: Make it a 3-Piece Suit

-The first thing you need to know about wearing a pocket watch with a suit is that a three-piece suit is pretty much mandatory.
+The first thing you need to know about wearing a pocket watch with a suit is that a full three-piece suit is pretty much mandatory.

 I’ve seen guys try to wear a pocket watch with a two-piece suit by stringing the watch through the hole in their lapel down to their left pocket, but to me this look just doesn’t work.